CtrlK

 Actionability

-Fully executable TypeScript code with complete implementations: env config files, a working DevTrackClient class, vitest mocks, integration tests, and package.json scripts.
+Fully executable TypeScript code with complete implementations: environment config files, a working DevTrackClient class, vitest mocks, integration tests with cleanup, and package.json scripts.
 Everything is copy-paste ready with specific file paths and commands.

 3 / 3